kmhamasaki/HomeHub/README.md

 Foreign Key taskID (int(2))

 ## Server
-We will use out server to interact with out SQL Database
+We will use our server to interact with out SQL Database
 ### Getting data
 The server will retrieve the associated household information when a user logs in using the username which is the primary key in out User table.
 ### Posting data